nativescript-vue/nativescript-vue.org/content/docs/essentials/full-native-api-access.md

 # Full Native API Access

-NativeScript exposes all availabel native APIs directly to your JavaScript.
+NativeScript exposes all available native APIs directly to your JavaScript.
 It does not convert your JavaScript to native code (ie. to Java/Objective-C).
 To understand this concept let's look at some examples.

 ## iOS